kapiaszczyk/jobboard-api/README.md

 ## About

 The service utilizes Spring Data JPA for retrieving data and Spring Web for presenting it over endpoints.
 The data is cached thanks to Caffeine.
-The API is **globally rate limited** using bucket4j library, requests are authorized using ** JWT** with help of Spring Security and **OAuth 2.0 Resource Server**.
+The API is **globally rate limited** using bucket4j library, requests are authorized using **OAuth2 JWT** with help of Spring Security.
 API documentation is automatically generated using **openAPI** and can be accessed via the Swagger UI.

 ## Docker image